The Vaucluse contains the Giant of Provence, Mt Ventoux, la Gorge de la Nesque, the Roman ampitheatre of Orange...

 Robion was once a fortified hilltop village, further protected by the cliffs behind.
 Today, a walk around the back and over the top will take you along ancient cobblestone lanes and through arched gateways.
 The top of the ancient village is still protected by parts of the ancient defensive walls.
 In the center is an old fountain with a covered column that was once a well, surrounded by a tight circle of plane trees and a ring of stone benches.
 The old village has retained its charm and although its a tiny village with few commodities other than a café, it does possess an outdoor theater during the summertime.

 As its name suggests, La Roque-sur-Pernes is perched on a rock and finds itself surrounded by the most beautiful countryside.
-A few minutes drive from the charming village of Saint Didier, a little further through the beautiful countryside to l'Isle sur la Morgue, and not far from the Luberon National Park.
+A few minutes drive from the charming village of Saint Didier in Provence, a little further through the beautiful countryside to l'Isle sur la Morgue, and not far from the South of France Luberon National Park.

 Renting a holiday villa in Séguret places you in the heart of one of Provence's most culturally rich wine producing regions.